-Before proceeding with the upgrade, create a database backup of all your store’s content to connect it to Magento 2 database.
+Before proceeding with the upgrade, create a database backup of all your store’s content to connect it to the Magento 2 database.
 This is a necessary step that prevents you from losing important data during the migration.
-Data loss can sometimes be an irrecoverable process, which may take place if you choose to connect your database to the new platform live, without first making a database duplicate.
+Data loss can sometimes be an irrecoverable process.
+This can happen if you choose to connect your database to the new platform live, especially without first making a database duplicate.

-After duplication your database, you can analyze it and remove all unnecessary data, such as old promotion details, logs, lists of compared products, and so forth.
+After duplicating your database, you can analyze it and remove all unnecessary data.
+These include old promotion details, logs, lists of compared products, and so forth.

-This is the most important stage of the migration process, as all your store’s data will be copied to the new platform: products and product categories data, customers data and private info, orders data, store configurations, and so on.
+This is the most important stage of the migration process.
+This is where all your store’s data will be copied to the new platform.
+The data include products and product categories data, customer data, and private info.
+Others are orders data, store configurations, and so on.

-Not all Magento 1 extensions are available in Magento 2, so at this stage you should check Magento’s Marketplace to find the extensions you can use to improve the functionality of your new web store.
+Not all Magento 1 extensions are available in Magento 2.
+At this stage of your Magento 1 to Magento 2 migration, you should check Magento’s Marketplace.
+Search for extensions you can use to improve the functionality of your new web store.

-In this sense, to make your job easier and reduce the efforts and resources you invest in this transition, Magento has developed a Code Migration Toolkit, that you can use to will help to port your extensions and custom code to Magento 2.
+In this sense, Magento has developed a Code Migration Toolkit.
+This will make your job easier and reduce the efforts and resources you invest in your Magento 1 to Magento 2 migration.
+This will help to port your extensions and custom code to Magento 2.
 You’ll read more about it in the next section.

-Another important stage of the migration consists in rebuilding your store’s environment to the new platform or taking the opportunity to change your site’s appearance, as Magento themes cannot be migrated from version 1 to version 2.
+Another important stage of the migration consists of rebuilding your store’s environment to the new platform.
+Take the opportunity to change your site’s appearance.
+Remember that Magento themes cannot be migrated from version 1 to version 2.

-Magento 2 introduces new user-friendly technologies and responsive design that you can take advantage of in creating an appealing environment for your visitors to make them come back again and again.
+Magento 2 introduces new user-friendly technologies and responsive design.
+You can take advantage of this to create an appealing environment for your visitors.
+This will make them come back again and again.